honggangyan/CICD-practice/README.md

-This is a repo for CI/CD practice.
+This is a repository for CI/CD practice.